Martha’s Kitchen Cabinets at The Home Depot

 Kitchen cabinets by Martha Stewart are beautiful

-Most importantly, I am satisfied with the quality.
+Most importantly, I like the quality.
 Martha’s PureStyle finish offers more even coverage than paint.
 It’s also heat, moisture, and stain resistant.
 Door details and profiles are put together with mitered joints that won’t split or crack.

 Martha’s drawers are constructed with dovetail joinery, solid wood sides, and a plywood bottom.
 They have “over-travel slides” that extend the drawer past the front of the cabinet, allowing complete access to the inside.
 Equipped with “soft close” feature, drawers as well as cabinets close quietly.